UvA-CW-Robo-research/Multi-Nao-Speech-Orchestration/RA_guide.md

           ....HostName naoserver.local
           ....User nao </pre>
       - The config file will be saved automatically
-  - Open terminal in VScode
+  - Open terminal in VScode.
     - Connect local to host (naoserver)
     - Click "Terminal" in the menu bar and select "New Terminal"
     - type `python` + drag/type the path and then tap the enter key to run the code